vesan/vesan.github.com/_posts/2008-05-23-where-did-that-sql-query-come-from.markdown

 ---
 layout: post
-title: "Where did that SQL-query come from?"
+title: Where did that SQL-query come from?
 tags: [code, plugins, rails, rake, performance]
 ---